Modern Slavery and Human Trafficking Statement

 G) DUE DILIGENCE PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING:

-• We limit the geographical scope of our operations to the UK, Ireland, USA and mainland Europe
+• We predominately limit the geographical scope of our operations to the UK, Ireland, North

 H) MEASURES: